island-is/island.is/libs/application/api/README.md

     Process the response data to extract a specific value using a given key.

     Parameters:
-    - data (dict): The response data from the API.
-    - key (str): The key to extract the data.
+        data (dict): The response data from the API. key (str): The key whose associated value is to be extracted.

     Returns:
-    - value (any): The extracted value associated with the given key.
+        any: The extracted value associated with the given key.

     Raises:
-    - KeyError: If the key is not present in the data.
+        KeyError: If the key is not present in the data.
     """
     try:
         return data[key]
     except KeyError as e:
-        raise KeyError(f"Key {key} not found in the data.") from e
+        raise KeyError(f"Key '{key}' not found in the data.") from e
 ```